RobinTail/express-zod-api/README.md

 ## Swagger / OpenAPI Specification

-You can generate the specification of your API the following way and write it to a `.yaml` file:
+You can generate the specification of your API the following way and write it to a `.yaml` file, that can be used as documentation:

 ```typescript
 import {OpenAPI} from 'express-zod-api';